RagionierBolo/Interactive-3D-Options-Graph/README.md

 ## Setup

-The notebook uses this two external libraries, it is very importat to have tha last version of `yfinance`.
+The notebook uses these two external libraries, it is very important to have the last version of `yfinance`.

 ```bash
 !pip install yfinance